SeanMcLoughlin/blog/now.md

 ### Current

-- Playing a lot of chess.
 - Training for [Michigan's Coast to Coast Gravel Grinder](https://micoasttocoast.com)

 ## Reading

 ### Current

+- The Monster of Florence (Douglas Preston and Mario Spezi)
 - The City & The City (China Miéville)
-- Inheritance (Christopher Paolini)

 ### Recently Finished